 By the way, if you can’t explain the basics of your contest in one neat visual, then your campaign mechanics might be a bit too complicated. 😉

 Remember to post all your visuals and videos using your own hashtag!

 Even with the best-laid plans, people might still post content that doesn’t quite fit what you were going for.
 After all, you can’t control what people post to their own timelines and profiles.

 The good news is that you have 100% control over what shows up on your social media wall and what doesn’t by making good use of moderation features.
 Not only does this keep unwanted posts off your wall.
 Curating your wall also allows you to give people an impression of what you want them to post, in a show-don’t-just-tell kind of way.

 - Specify the right keywords and hashtags in your Walls.io settings; don’t add any common popular hashtags to avoid post bloat on your wall

 - Choose between automatic and manual mode in your wall’s moderation settings

-- On automatic, set up a blacklist to keep certain posts and keywords off your wall
+- On automatic, set up a blocklist to keep certain posts and keywords off your wall

-- On manual mode, all posts are automatically deactivated and you will have to approve every single post you want to show and/or specify a whitelist
+- On manual mode, all posts are automatically deactivated and you will have to approve every single post you want to show and/or specify an allow list

 Hide posts that don’t fit at all, but don’t go overboard when curating your wall.
 You wouldn’t want people to get frustrated about their content never even showing up on your social media wall.